idkwhereisthisname/idkwhereisthisname.github.io/guides/riitagsetupwhylol.md

 4. Exit USB Loader GX.
 5. Insert the SD Card or USB device where your USB Loader GX data is into your computer.
 6. Go to [this](https://tag.rc24.xyz/Wiinnertag.xml) page.
-7. On your browser, right click, and click Save As.
-8. Save the XML to <code>/apps/usbloader_gx</code> folder on your SD Card or USB device, replacing the existing Wiinnertag.xml.
+7. Save the XML to <code>/apps/usbloader_gx</code> folder on your SD Card or USB device, replacing the existing Wiinnertag.xml.
-9. You have now set up RiiTag.
+8. You have now set up RiiTag.
 You can try loading any game now to see if it works correctly.

 - WiiFlow